top of page

 helen.png

-Dr. Megan Breaux, Coordinator of College and Career Writing Programs and Visiting Assistant Professor at the University of Louisiana at Lafayette, holds an Ed.D. in Educational Leadership.
+Dr. Megan Breaux, Assistant Director of NWP-A and Visiting Assistant Professor at the University of Louisiana at Lafayette, holds an Ed.D. in Educational Leadership.
 Her involvement with NWP-A has shaped her as a writer and writing teacher, emphasizing the use of writing to amplify voices and bring about change.

 +1 337 482-6719